0x00000010/gogos-dna-registry/README.md

 The traits are hard-coded at contract origination and there are no entrypoints to update this information with.
 If you're making a dynamic DNA bank you will need to add this functionality yourself.

-#### Key Changes
+#### Key Required Changes

-When modifying this for your own collection you must make changes to the dna_registry.py contract.
+When modifying this for your own collection you must make changes to the `contract/dna_registry.py` file.

 - Set your own metadata in the metadata_base value
-- Define the `length` of your dna string
+- Define the exact `length` of your dna string
 - Define the trait `pieces` and their order in the dna sequence
-- Define a map for each dna trait to the available trait values
+- Define the map for each dna trait to the available trait values
 - Define your `mythic` dna markers

-You must also configure your environment with the correct wallet, key etc.
+You must also configure your environment with the correct wallet, key etc. and must create your own DNA mapping based on your collection traits and associated dna.json file.

+The `contract/tests.py` file must also be updated to match your trait configuration.

 If you modify the `metadata_base` value a new file will be generated and pinned to ipfs with your nft.storage STORAGE_API_KEY and the contract will be recompiled with this new value before origination when you run `compile.sh`